Nottingham Music Archive

 These were the three main sources I started with.
 There are many other web pages mentioning the exploits of Nottingham musicians and these have helped in trying to give an overall picture of this era.

-Without doubt, the “Nottingham Post” is an invaluable source of information and in relation to music.
+Without doubt, the “Nottingham Post” is an invaluable source of information and in relation to music is a great backbone to my working a chronology of events.

 Any help you can give in adding to the story, correcting information or providing images or audio would be greatly appreciated.
 I would like to chat with/interview anyone who would like to tell their story.
 There are many demo tapes, acetates and live recordings I would like to add to the “Notts Music Archive” which is my way of trying to preserve a snapshot of our regions music.